alteryx/gh-action-pypi-upload/README.md

 *  Update `PYPI_USERNAME`, `PYPI_PASSWORD` secrets in repo settings

-*Note: Once you release a version of your package to PyPi you cannot release that same version number*
+*Note: Once you release a version of your package to PyPi you cannot rerelease that same version number, even if you delete it*

 * Make a test release and confirm the repo shows up on [TestPyPI](https://test.pypi.org/)

 * If it works, change `TWINE_REPOSITORY_URL = "https://upload.pypi.org/legacy/"` to point to production PyPi server